google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 Let's start by changing the file container.
 You'll recall that we're starting with a file that has an mov extension.
 I'm going to use ffmpeg to change the container type from mov to mp4 and webm.
 In actual practice, you would likely specify a codec at the same time.
-For this lesson, I'm letting ffmpeg use it's defaults.
+For this lesson, I'm letting ffmpeg use its defaults.

     ffmpeg -i glocken.mov glocken.mp4